+*Windspeeds are one-minute sustained 10-meter.

-Form V-3: Mitigation Measures, Mean Damage Ratios and Loss Costs
+Form V-3: Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs

 (Trade Secret Item)

-Purpose: This form illustrates the measure of impact of mitigation measures and secondary characteristics when implemented individually or in combination at certain windspeeds.
-This form also illustrates the underlying vulnerability functions and the loss costs for the reference and mitigated constructions.
+Purpose: This form illustrates the measure of impact of hurricane mitigation measures and secondary characteristics when implemented individually or in combination at certain windspeeds.
+This form also illustrates the underlying hurricane vulnerability functions and the hurricane loss costs for the reference and mitigated constructions.

-A. Provide the mean damage ratio (prior to any insurance considerations) to the reference building for each individual mitigation measure listed in Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret item), as well as the percent damage for the combination of the four mitigation measures provided for the Mitigated Frame Building and the Mitigated Masonry Building below.
+A. Provide the mean damage ratio (without including any insurance considerations) to the reference building for each individual hurricane mitigation measure and secondary characteristic listed in Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret item), as well as the percent damage for the combination of the four hurricane mitigation measures and secondary characteristics provided for the Mitigated Frame Building and the Mitigated Masonry Building below.

-B. Provide the loss cost rounded to three decimal places, for the reference building and for each individual mitigation measure listed in Form V-3, Mitigation Measures, Mean Damage Ratios and Loss Costs (Trade Secret item), as well as the loss cost for the combination of the four mitigation measures provided for the Mitigated Frame Building and the Mitigated Masonry Building below.
+B. Provide the zero deductible personal residential hurricane loss cost rounded to three decimal places in the printed form, for the reference building and for each individual hurricane mitigation measure and secondary characteristic listed in Form V-3, Hurricane Mitigation Measures and Secondary Characteristics, Mean Damage Ratios and Hurricane Loss Costs (Trade Secret item), as well as the hurricane loss cost for the combination of the four hurricane mitigation measures and secondary characteristics provided for the Mitigated Frame Building and the Mitigated Masonry Building below.

 C. If additional assumptions are necessary to complete this form (for example, regarding duration or surface roughness), provide the rationale for the assumptions as well as a detailed description of how they are included.

-D. Provide a graphical representation of the vulnerability curves for the reference and the fully mitigated building.
+D. Provide a graphical representation of the hurricane vulnerability curves for the reference and the fully mitigated building.